btipton-ds/VulkanQuickStart/README.md

 **It is** a quick way to get several thousand lines of Vulkan code up an running so you can modify it.

-I planned to grow into a light weight development platform which can be used to start projects.
+I plan to grow it into a light weight development platform which can be used to start projects.

 The source code is available under GPLv3.
 I don't plan to, or have the resources to, pursue violators.
 It's yours to use.
 However, if you use it for commercial purposes I expect fare compensation for the value you received.